Testing Multi-Subroutine Quantum Programs: From Unit Testing to Integration Testing: Evaluation of Methods and Criteria for Unit Testing

-During the execution of the experiments, it is worth noting that some mutations fail due to exceptions rather than output checking, with most of these cases involving CMs.
-In practice, mutations in classical parameters, such as array indices, can be triggered by exceptions through the exception-handling mechanisms present in programming languages.
+During the execution of the experiments, it is worth noting that some mutants fail due to exceptions rather than output checking, with most of these cases involving CMs.
+In practice, mutants in classical parameters, such as array indices, can be killed by exceptions through the exception-handling mechanisms present in programming languages.

-While superposition input states demonstrate higher trigger rates compared to classical input states, this does not imply that we should solely focus on testing superposition inputs.
+While superposition input states demonstrate higher kill rates compared to classical input states, this does not imply that we should solely focus on testing superposition inputs.
 In fact, checking output under superposition input states usually relies on checking output under classical input states (as demonstrated in Example~\ref{example:GenQFTcases}).
-Additionally, we also observed that certain mutations triggered by classical input states fail to be triggered by superposition input states.
+Additionally, we also observed that certain mutants killed by classical input states fail to be killed by superposition input states.
 This highlights the crucial role of superposition as a differentiating factor between classical and quantum computing.
 Therefore, it is necessary to cover both classical and superposition inputs when testing quantum programs.

-\subsection{RQ4: The Effectiveness of Superposition Covering All Qubits}
+\subsection{RQ5: The Effectiveness of Superposition Covering All Qubits}

-According to the subtables (c), (d), and (e) in Table~\ref{table:RQ3RQ4}, it can be observed that CSI has a higher trigger rate than RTI, even though both are superposition input states.
+According to the subtables (c), (d), and (e) in Table~\ref{table:RQ4RQ5}, it can be observed that CSI has a higher kill rate than RTI, even though both are superposition input states.
 This indicates that superposition with a larger extent has a greater ability to reveal bugs compared to superposition with a lower extent.
-Actually, this result can be attributed to the occurrence possibility of mutations on every qubit, coupled with the comprehensive coverage of the input superposition facilitated by the SCAQ criterion.
-Furthermore, we have noticed that different subroutines exhibit varying degrees of sensitivity to trigger rates with RTI and CSI.
+Actually, this result can be attributed to the occurrence possibility of mutants on every qubit, coupled with the comprehensive coverage of the input superposition facilitated by the SCAQ criterion.
+Furthermore, we have noticed that different subroutines exhibit varying degrees of sensitivity to kill rates with RTI and CSI.
 Specifically, \texttt{CRk} and \texttt{MultiSWAP} demonstrate sensitivity, while \texttt{Teleport} and \texttt{QFT} do not exhibit the same level of sensitivity.
-Nevertheless, in general, test cases that satisfy the SCAQ criterion prove to be more effective in uncovering bugs.